AJoyceL/cart253-2025/variations_jam/README.md

         - Move the player with left/right arrow and/or A & D key.
         - Overlap with alters to trigger speech.

-    2.In Within My Mind, you(the player) are a very self-conscious person who often doubts themselves.
+    2. In Within My Mind, you(the player) are a very self-conscious person who often doubts themselves.
 You often doubt yourself, your ideas and/or your acts in your consciousness.

         Instruction:
         - Press spacebar to trigger speech.